rishabhjainslg-svg/StockPilot_Ai-Droidrun_Hackathon/ReadMe.md

 ----------------------------------------------------

 ONE-LINE SUMMARY
-StockPilot AI is an autonomous mobile agent that performs end-to-end stock research directly inside real Android finance apps and converts on-screen data into structured JSON — without using APIs.
+StockPilot AI is an autonomous mobile agent that performs end-to-end stock research directly inside real Android finance apps and converts on-screen data into structured JSON — using APIs.

 ----------------------------------------------------

 PROBLEM
 Stock research on mobile apps is highly manual:
 - Analysts must open apps, search stocks, navigate multiple screens
-- Data is locked inside UI and not accessible via APIs
+- Data is locked inside UI and accessible via APIs
 - This process is slow, repetitive, and error-prone

 ----------------------------------------------------